pchev/skychart/skychart/readme.txt

 How to install the source code to compile with Lazarus/Freepascal
 -----------------------------------------------------------------

-The simplest way is to add a ./src directory to your existing cdc binary directory or to a new directory if you want to keep a separated stable version.
+The simplest way is to add a ./src directory to your existing cdc binary directory.

 Download the source file skychart_XXX_source.tar.gz to this directory and extract the file here.